March 31, 2019

 This project is a successful example of cell therapy, a field of study in which intact living cells are injected or implanted into a patient to restore tissue or organ function, or combat diseases such as cancer.

 “White blood cells, in a patient with cancer, do not kill the cancer.
-We take out the white blood cells, and modify them in a laboratory under special, sterile conditions,” said Professor Tan Anthony Tanoto, scientific co-founder of Lion TCR.
+We take out the white blood cells, and modify them in a laboratory under special, sterile conditions,” said Dr Tan Anthony Tanoto.
 “This changes the white blood cells from not being able to recognise cancerous tumours, to being able to target and kill cancerous growths.”

 HCC is highly associated with the chronic hepatitis B virus.
 While small to moderate-sized tumours may be treated with surgery, liver transplants and radiology treatments, there is no cure for larger tumours.